ceribe/advent-of-code/README.md

 # Description

-This repository will contain my solutions for all years.
-Currently I'm in the process of merging separate repos into this one.
+This repository will contains my solutions for all years.
+Some of them are refactored, some are not.
+Some look nice, some are horrible to look at.

 Solutions in this repo prioritize readability and minimize the amount of time it takes to write them.
 So for example if I can solve a problem in 5min using bruteforce or some hack I will do it instead of spending 2h writing a proper solution.
 That is why some